parthpatne/microsoft-teams-precompiled-apps-poll/README.md

 # Step 2: Deploy app to your organisation

 1. Open a Windows PowerShell console on your windows machine, to run PowerShell commands mentioned in subsequent steps.
-1. If you have downloaded the app repository (not cloned), then you would need to run following PowerShell command to set the ExecutionPolicy to unrestricted.
+1. Navigate to the root folder of the cloned repository using following command.
+    ```PS
+    cd <Local repository root folder path>
     ```

+1. If you have downloaded the app repository (not cloned), then run following PowerShell command to set the ExecutionPolicy to unrestricted.
+    ```PS
     Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Force -Scope CurrentUser
     ```

-1. Find PowerShell module named "ActionPackageDeploy.psm1" present at root level in local repository.
-Use its absolute/complete path in following PowerShell command.
+1. Run following PowerShell command to import ActionPackageDeploy.psm1 module in current session, so that functions exported by ActionPackageDeploy.psm1 module are accessible from your PowerShell console.
+    ```PS
+    import-module .\ActionPackageDeploy.psm1
     ```
-    import-module "<Absolute path for ActionPackageDeploy.psm1>"
-    ```

-    Now, the Functions exported by ActionPackageDeploy.psm1 module, are accessible from PowerShell console, to use in next step.

 1. Run following PowerShell command to deploy the app package to your Microsoft 365 subscription.
-In following command, use AbsolutePath for MSTeamsPoll.zip created in Step1.
+MSTeamsPoll.zip created in Step1 is used in this command.

-    ```
+    ```PS
-    New-ActionPackage -PackageZipFilePath "<Absolute path for MSTeamsPoll.zip>"
+    New-ActionPackage -PackageZipFilePath .\PreCompiledApp\MSTeamsPoll.zip
     ```

     An AAD custom app, Bot are programmatically created in your tenant to power the Poll message extension app in Teams.